 Thankfully, there are a variety of online jobs for students that pay well and don’t conflict with educational pursuits.
 Depending on your skillset and timetable, different jobs might be a better fit than others.

 Freelancing or working as an online ESL tutor are perfect for students with a busy schedule due to their flexibility.
-In contrast, data entry, customer service, and virtual assistant work provide steady pay with a slightly more rigid schedule.
-Starting a blog is an option for students looking to further their education and potentially leave school with an income-generating asset.
+In contrast, data entry, customer service, and virtual assistant jobs provide steady pay with a slightly more rigid schedule.
+Starting a blog is an option for students looking to further their education and potentially leave school with an asset that generates passive income.

 As long as you work hard at both your studies and your part-time work or side hustle, you can graduate in a strong financial position and with a resume that lets you hit the ground running after graduation.